May 14, 2024

 Do you know how much the homes cost in your chosen housing market?

-Home loan pre-approval takes into account the estimated price of the home, interest rates (in general), the amount of the down payment, and other factors.
+Home loan pre-approval considers the estimated price of the home, interest rates (in general), the amount of the down payment, and other factors.

 What It Takes To Pre-Qualify For A Home Loan

-To pre-qualify you will need income details, a list of your employers (the lender is required to verify two years of income though not necessarily with the same company), and you’ll want to come to the pre-approval process with consistent or rising income over the last two years.
+To pre-qualify, you will need income details and a list of your employers (the lender is required to verify two years of income, though not necessarily with the same company).
+You’ll want to come to the pre-approval process with consistent or rising income over the last two years.

 You should not try to pre-qualify for a mortgage loan if you have a bankruptcy in your credit history in the last two years (longer than two years old may be acceptable depending on circumstances) and the mortgage payment you want to make doesn’t take up more than 30% of your income.